Medical conditions in school

-Local Authorities also have key responsibilities in championing the needs of these children and young people, and in providing education to children and young people where they are unable to attend school due to ill health.
+We have key responsibilities in championing the needs of these children and young people.
+We are responsible for providing education to children and young people where they are unable to attend school due to ill health.
 You can read the statutory guidance on the Department for Education website.

 The guidance states:

 - Pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.

 - Governing bodies must ensure that arrangements are in place in schools to support pupils at school with medical conditions.

 - Governing bodies should ensure that school leaders consult health and social care professionals, pupils and parents to ensure that the needs of children with medical conditions are properly understood and effectively supported.

 An Individual Healthcare Plan is a document produced between all parties.
 It lays out what the child’s medical needs are with appropriate treatments and responses.
 This should be easily accessible to staff and regularly updated.